-- System safety is responsible for system-level safety effort, including analysis of component interfaces. - Component-level safety activities may be part of the general system safety responsibility. - Even if safety efforts are subdivided, system safety engineers are still responsible for integrating the component safety activities and information. - System safety also has obvious interface with related disciplines. - Reliability engineering - Quality assurance - Human factor
+- System safety is responsible for system-level safety effort, including analysis of component interfaces. - Component-level safety activities may be part of the general system safety responsibility, - or on large and complex projects, part of component engineering efforts. - Even if safety efforts are subdivided, system safety engineers are still responsible for integrating the component safety activities and information. - System safety also has obvious interface with related disciplines - such as reliability engineering, quality assurance, and human factors.